 - Garnish with: more fresh fruit and dried spices

-A few days before, you can make some apple cinnamon infused bourbon if you want!
+A few days before, you can make some apple cinnamon-infused bourbon if you want!
 This step is totally optional.

-You can simply add cinnamon sticks and apple slices to a mason jar and cover it with your whiskey of choice, and let it infuse for at least 3-4 days.
+To make, add cinnamon sticks and apple slices to a mason jar and cover it with your whiskey of choice, and let it infuse for at least 3-4 days.
 Strain before use and discard the fruit and cinnamon sticks.
 You can also just use regular bourbon in the sangria.

 In a large pitcher or bowl, add the red wine.

 Add in bitters if using, and keto grenadine.